Skip to content

 Secondary School (Ages 13–16/17)

 For Singapore Citizens: Government and government-aided secondary schools charge $5 per month in school fees.
-This is the standard SC rate across Express, Normal Academic, and Normal Technical streams.
+This is the standard SC rate across all Posting Groups under Full Subject-Based Banding (PG1, PG2, PG3) — the framework that replaced the Express, Normal Academic, and Normal Technical streams from the 2024 Sec 1 cohort.

 Other typical costs at secondary level: